forestgrape/coronavirus/index.md

 LRI | MERS-CoV, Sars-CoV-1, Sars-CoV-2, (NL63), (OC43) | shortness of breath, fever, dry cough | local T cells if available, else anitbody response, fever, inflammation of lung areas | ARDS which can cause death, viraemia which can cause death, EI| aerosol, dry form | mainly in dry air since in humid air less likely to reach LR, the lung surface is big so lots of space to spread
 EI  | Sars-CoV-1, (Sars-CoV-2), MERS-CoV| diarrhoea| local T cell or antibodies | - | through viraemia, through alimentary either by URI or by oral intake| Adequate immune response likely

-* The coronaviruses directly emerging from zoonoses from wild/outside animals Sars-CoV-1 and MERS-CoV cause mainly LRI and spread to the intestine.
+* The coronaviruses directly emerging from zoonoses from outdoor living animals MERS-CoV and likely  Sars-CoV-1 cause mainly LRI and spread to the intestine.
 In wild animals this is the [way to spread and survive](#life-cycle-of-virus-entities).
 * The coronaviruses well adapted to our 'modern' way of life with dense population and in indoor rooms mainly infect to upper respiratory tract and ignore the intestine.

 > The origin of Sars-CoV-1 is unclear: Related viruses are found in bats and even more similar in civet cats.
 However seroprevalence of antibodies in civet cats suggest that Sars-CoV-1 is not endemic to civet cats and thus there was a jump to civet cats around the same time (2002) when Sars-CoV-1 jumped to humans. [citations in work]

 > The origin of Sars-CoV-2 is unknown.
 Considering its tropism, animal farming origin with frequent and even persistent infections of farmers seems possible.
 Goats or sheeps could be the hosts of the Sars-2 viruses, possibly even of Sars-like in general.
 That Sars-CoV-2 was discovered  in a live-animal-market goes in line or a least is no contradiction with a farming orign: Rare severe cases in rural areas may not have rung the bells.
 However severe lung disease cases connected to a live-animal-market, triggered thourough investigations resulting in the discovery of Sars-CoV-2.
+That there is a capable virology research facility in Wuhan may

->Virus discovery is not easy and requires the right settings, the settings often need to be guessed since the virus in question are unknown.
-The human coronaviruses HKU1 and NL63 have been discovered only in 2004/5 despite being endemic for over 1000 years in case of NL63.
+> Virus discovery is not easy and requires the right settings.
+Some of the settings often need to be guessed since the virus in question are unknown.
+The human coronaviruses HKU1 and NL63 have been discovered only in 2004/5 despite both being endemic for over 50 years and virologists had the (theoretical) possibilities to discover coronaviruses since the 70's.
 MERS got discovered in 2012 but likely human infections have occured long before. [citations in work] [in consideration/thinking]